 Whether you can get a dynamic Sender ID or need to pre-register the Sender ID, you must first validate that the feature is enabled in your account.
 To do so:

-- Verify that “Alphanumeric Sender ID” is set to Enabled
+- From the General SMS Settings page, Verify that “Alphanumeric Sender ID” is set to Enabled.

 To get a dynamic Sender ID: